Eligibility for Filing a Mutual Divorce

 Eligibility for filing a Mutual Divorce case

-In India, under the Hindu Marriage Act, 1955, mutual divorce is governed by Section 13B, which allows a couple to file for divorce by mutual consent under certain conditions.
+In India, under the Hindu Marriage Act, 1955, mutual divorce is governed by Section 13B.
+Which allows a couple to file for divorce by mutual consent under certain conditions.
 The eligibility criteria include:

 Marriage Duration: The couple must have been married for at least one year.
 They have been living separately for at least one year or more before applying for mutual divorce.